Bentlybro/Central-Notifications-Bot/README.md

 - Color coding based on severity
 - Detailed updates and descriptions
 - Timestamps for each event

+## Development
+To add new features or modify existing ones:
+1. Commands are organized in separate files in `src/bot/commands/`
+2. Each command extends the `BaseServiceCog` class
+3. Database operations are handled through the base cog
+4. Webhook handling is in `src/webhook/server.py`

 ## Screenshots
 Here are some screenshots to show how the messages look